MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/graphical-mode/index.md

 ---
 layout: tutorial
-title: Installing MobileFirst Server in graphical mode
+title: Installing MobileFirst Server in graphical mode tutorial
-breadcrumb_title: Graphical Mode
-weight: 1
+weight: 9
 ---
 ## Overview
 Use the graphical mode of IBM® Installation Manager and the Server Configuration Tool to install MobileFirst Server.